openfisca/openfisca-doc/source/index.md

 OpenFisca is a framework for humans to collaborate on translating rules into code.
 It does not ingest lawyer speak(abstruse jargon of lawyers) and automatically produces developer speak(terminologies used by developers).
 Regulations are ambiguous and need human interpretation before being codified.

 * **Textual comparisons.**

-OpenFisca shines in dealing with numbers: enumerated values are a later addition.
-Hence support for serving and testing with *string values* is not built-in.
+OpenFisca shines in dealing with numbers: enumerated values are a later addition, and support for serving and testing with string values is not built-in.

 ## Feeling lost 😟?